 Within one week after conclusion of missives/exchange of contracts, you will be invited to come and make your Customer Choices and “Options”.

-We would advise that you set aside at least two hours to complete your Customer Choices at our Sales Office and we would suggest that you bring items from your old home with you to help you match your choices – kitchen accessories, bathroom towels, or if you are purchasing a “Platinum” home where we provide curtains and carpets, you may wish to bring along a cushion from your sofa or other items so you can make a good match.
+We would advise that you set aside at least two hours to complete your Customer Choices at our Sales Centre and we would suggest that you bring items from your old home with you to help you match your choices – kitchen accessories, bathroom towels, or if you are purchasing a “Platinum” home where we provide curtains and carpets, you may wish to bring along a cushion from your sofa or other items so you can make a good match.

 If you choose to have “Options” fitted then your Sales Consultant will complete the necessary paperwork and ask you to sign and date it.
 You will also be asked to pay for your “Options” when you request them.
 No “Options” will be ordered or fitted until payment has been made.

 If “Options” are not requested or paid for prior to the cut-off date then we will no longer be able to offer you this service.